-Kuala Lumpur in Malaysia – a city where tradition meets modernity and where ancient temples and historical buildings sit proudly right next to the twenty-first-century skyscrapers and air-conditioned shopping centers.
+Kuala Lumpur in Malaysia is a city where tradition meets modernity and where ancient temples and historical buildings sit proudly right next to the twenty-first-century skyscrapers and air-conditioned shopping centers.

-What started as a small and modest mining city in the middle of the 19th century has now become a modern and fast-growing metropolis and one of the most important centers in the South East Asia region.
+What started as a small and modest mining city in the middle of the 19th century has now become a modern and fast-growing metropolis.
+KL is now one of the most important centers in the South East Asia region.

 If you’re planning a trip to Kuala Lumpur you should know many exciting activities are waiting for you.